kidaled2/Time-Clone-Puzzle-Game/README.md

 ## 🎯 Project Goal

-Time Clone is being developed as my first independently released commercial game.
+Temporal Echo is being developed as my first independently released commercial game.

 The goal is to take the project through the complete game development cycle: